Nicolai Lilin: Early life

 Lilin was born Nikolai Yurievich Verzhbitsky to Yuri and Lilia in Bender, in the Moldavian SSR.
 He describes a poverty-stricken childhood with no bathroom and where gas and electricity were considered luxuries.
 He stated in a 2010 interview that he had never attended school, though he would contradict this in subsequent writings and interviews.
+In an interview with Delo, he described an incident where his father discovered he had smoked for the first time, and was forced to smoke three packets of cigarettes in a row as punishment, receiving beatings if he tried stopping.
+This resulted in him being hospitalised for a week, and left him with the habit of vomiting when in the vicinity of someone smoking.

 Lilin claims that at the age of 12, with the outbreak of the Transnistria War, he was handed a firearm for the first time, and was involved with other children in gathering intelligence and munitions during the battle of Bender.
 He alleges that during the conflict he lost an uncle and a cousin to a gang of neo-Nazis led by Andriy Parubiy.
 He states that after the war, he took part in a gang war alongside his father, who was a bank robber.

-In an interview with Delo, he described an incident where his father discovered he had smoked for the first time, and was forced to smoke three packets of cigarettes in a row as punishment, receiving beatings if he tried stopping.
-This resulted in him being hospitalised for a week, and left him with the habit of vomiting when in the vicinity of someone smoking.

 His parents separated after his father suffered three assassination attempts and moved to Greece, while his mother moved to Italy, leaving Lilin with his grandparents.
 Lilin describes his grandfather as an elder member of a criminal gang who first taught him the ways of the Urkas and acted as a surrogate father.
 In several interviews, he claimed that his grandfather was a Siberian hunter and Gulag survivor who, despite being anticommunist, fought as a sniper during World War II and was on the same convoy that took Vasily Zaitsev to Stalingrad.

 Lilin has stated that he served nine months of a four-year sentence in a maximum security juvenile prison at the age of 12 for attempted murder after stabbing a drug pusher in self-defence.
 He also claims that he maimed a man who had driven a young boy to suicide.
 Lilin states that he killed for the first time at age 14, with the victim being a "Gypsy" drug dealer whom he shot with his grandfather's revolver.
 Still at age 14, per his narrative, he stabbed a boy in the back, leaving him paralysed for life.
 A character profile of Lilin from Transnistria, however, states that his only recorded crimes involved stealing boats on the Dniester.

 According to Igor Popushnoy, a resident of Bender who knew Lilin since he was 19, Lilin habitually invented stories about himself, and had never served time in prison, having instead earned a living in law enforcement.
 Another acquaintance from Bender, Viktor Dadetsky, implied that Lilin was influenced by the movies he had borrowed from his video rental shop, particularly Fight Club and Fear and Loathing in Las Vegas.